 How do I read labels to work out if my beauty products are gluten-free?

 Reading the labels of beauty products, especially the ones you need to be gluten-free is just as important as reading food labels.
 Always check the label before buying, even if it is a product you use regularly because they can change ingredients.
 Look for the obvious references to gluten– wheat, barley, rye or oats.
 Also check for the below terms, which are the more common ingredients that are derived from gluten-containing grains in cosmetics and beauty products;

 - Avena sativa (oats found commonly in lotions)

 - Triticum aestivum (another name for wheat)

 - Wheat germ

-Many of us have our favourite products.
-You might be half way through an expensive bottle of moisturiser or have just opened that new Chanel lipstick.
-The box is gone, so is it or isn't it gluten free?
-Well there are two courses of action we recommend, you can go back to the shop and ask to examine the box or email the company and ask the question.
+Many of us have our favorite products.
+You might be halfway through an expensive bottle of moisturizer or have just opened that new Chanel lipstick.
+The box is gone, so is it or isn’t it gluten-free?
+Well, there are two courses of action we recommend, you can go back to the shop and ask to examine the box or email the company and ask the question.
 If you use a lot of one particular brand we recommend emailing and enquiring about all the products you use.
 It will give you peace of mind, or perhaps sadly place the wheels of change motion.
 Either way, the companies are usually very responsive and adept at answering.
-We will warn you though, the answers are often along the lines of...
-'Our products are gluten free by ingredient but we manufacture on a line that is used by other cosmetics companies and we aren't sure of their processes and ingredients.
-We recommend you consult with your physician if you are need further advice'.
-At least from this point you are able to make up your own mind.
-Keep your eyes out for the next article in this series, we are examining a few of the more popular cosmetic and beauty product companies and their response to our gluten free enquiries.
+We will warn you though, the answers are often along the lines of… ‘Our products are gluten free by ingredient but we manufacture on a line that is used by other cosmetics companies and we aren’t sure of their processes and ingredients.
+We recommend you consult with your physician if you need further advice’.
+At least from this point, you are able to make up your own mind.
+Keep your eyes out for the next article in this series, we are examining a few of the more popular cosmetic and beauty product companies and their response to our gluten-free inquiries.